 Of course, this is more subjective, but it’s important.
 You need to create headlines that candidates want to click on.
 If you know your ideal candidate well, then you’ll know what they’re looking for in a job title.
 This will help you write headlines that have a higher conversion rate.
 Candidates, too, will know what to expect so this ties into the accuracy criteria we outlined above.

 So, headlines matter.
 They’re the first point of contact between a candidate and the job you are trying to fill so you need to make them count.
 Use some of the above advice and you’ll find you’re far more successful with your job ads!
+Next stop - check out our list of the hottest job titles of the year for some inspiration.

 About the Author: Working as our Blog Manager, Andy plans, writes, and edits articles and blog posts for Firefish Software.
 He holds an MA in Professional Writing, and in the early mornings is known to gravitate towards the nearest coffee pot.